Nasim Ali Shah

-Nasim Ali Shah is a Pakistani politician and elected member of the National Assembly of Pakistan in 2024 Pakistani general election and current member of Council of Islamic Ideology.
+Nasim Ali Shah is a Pakistani politician and Islamic scholar, who was elected a member of the National Assembly of Pakistan in 2024 Pakistani general election.

+He is also a member of Council of Islamic Ideology.

 Political career

 Shah, son of former politician Nasib Ali Shah, entered politics by contesting the 2013 Pakistani general elections from NA-26 Bannu as an independent candidate, but was unsuccessful.
 He received votes and was defeated by Akram Khan Durrani, a candidate of Jamiat Ulema-e-Islam (F) (JUI(F)).

 He joined the Pakistan Tehreek-e-Insaf (PTI) party in 2018.
 He contested a by-election as a PTI candidate from NA-35 Bannu the same year, but was unsuccessful.
 He received 37,622 votes and was defeated by Zahid Akram Durrani, a candidate of Muttahida Majlis-e-Amal (MMA).

 He was elected to the National Assembly in the 2024 Pakistani general election from NA-39 Bannu with 147,087 votes as a PTI-affiliated independent.
 He defeated Zahid Akram Durrani, who was a JUI-F candidate.
 His election marked a significant moment, becoming the first non-JUI politician to represent Bannu since 1993.